StefanCristian/kernel/README.md

-Linux Kernels for Kogaion Linux (desktop oriented) && Argent Linux (server oriented)
+Linux Kernel for Argent Workstation